Jump: Search:

 by Zac Woodall, Microsoft Corporation

-Our friend Zac Woodall is a Program Manager and lead developer on the Microsoft Access 2007 development team.
-In this book, he shares his experience and provides templates to create tracking applications incorporating the rich user interface of Access 2007.
-In particular, the design, creation and sharing of Access 2007 templates.
+Our friend Zac Woodall is a Program Manager and lead developer on the Microsoft Access development team.
+In this book, he shares his experience and provides templates to create tracking applications incorporating the rich user interface of MS Access.
+In particular, the design, creation and sharing of Access templates.

 Topics include customization, personalization, branding, and working with SharePoint.
 Advanced topics include template file anatomy, template collections, enterprise templates, generating templates without running Access, and integrating templates with add-ins.